 Organic Rankine Cycle

-ElectraTherm uses an ORC with proprietary technologies to generate up to 125 kW (soon 250 kW) of clean electricity from heat sources as low as 70°C. These lower ranges open up opportunities across all industries for operators to take advantage of their excess heat to generate sustainable power – increasing efficiency, reducing energy/fuel costs, and curbing emissions.
+ElectraTherm uses an ORC with proprietary technologies to generate up to 125 kW (with a 250 kW unit in development) of clean electricity from heat sources as low as 70°C. These lower ranges open up opportunities across industries that previously lacked sufficient heat for power generation.
+Operators take advantage of their excess heat to generate sustainable power – increasing efficiency, reducing energy/fuel costs, and decreasing their carbon footprint.

 The centerpiece of ElectraTherm’s ORC systems is a specially-designed twin-screw expander from parent company, BITZER.
 The implementation of this technology represents a dramatic shift from previous ORC technologies utilizing radial or axial turbines – providing a more cost efficient, robust design that greatly enhances reliability.